About Workplace Conflict Resolution

 Having spent most of her professional career in training, coaching or teaching roles, Catherine has a unique ability to facilitate in a style that is engaging and effective.

 Always endeavouring to improve her skills, Catherine has attained several relevant qualifications including: Master of Workplace and Employment Law (Monash University, Faculty of Law), Master of Conflict Resolution (La Trobe University, Faculty of Law), Certificate in Professional Coaching (Coachcorp Pty Ltd), Certificate IV in Assessment and Workplace Training and a Bachelor of Education (Secondary – Maths & Physics, Deakin University).
 She is also an Accredited LSI/GSI Practitioner (Human Synergistics®), Conflict Dynamics Profile® Practitioner (Leadership Development Institute, Eckerd College), Team Management Profile® and Strategic Team Development Profile® Practitioner (Team Management Systems®) and an Accredited Advanced Mediator (LEADR Australia).
-Catherine is also a Graduate of the Australian Institute of Company Directors.
+Catherine is a Graduate of the Australian Institute of Company Directors and a Fellow of the Institute of Managers and Leaders.

 Catherine has Extended Level 2 Accreditation in DISC, a psychometric assessment tool used for career and leadership development.